giuliaholly/LRS_workflow/README.md

 # LRS_WORKFLOW

 Nextflow workflow for long-read sequencing ONT data analysis with local and slurm executor.
+FOR ADAPTIVE SAMPLING

 main.nf